celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 ```

 We can see how this gas meter is used in practice by looking at the store.
-Notice where gas is consumed.
+Notice where gas is consumed each time we write or read, specifically a flat
+cost for initiating the action followed by a prorated cost for the amount of
+data read or written.

 ```go
 // Implements KVStore.